HL7/fhir-sdoh-clinicalcare/input/pagecontent/fulloutline.md

 [Data Modeling Figure](FHIRModeling.jpg)

-### Functional Use Cases (Audience = non-technical?)
+### [Functional Use Cases] (Audience = non-technical?)
 Purpose:  This section provides a functional description of the interactions between the actors in an SDOH referral, and with links to the profiles and sections of the IG where more detail is provided.
 This should be read prior to the more detailed exchange workflow description.

 Since this is a functional description, technical details have been abstracted.
 For example, the mechanism through which the referring provider is informed of the status of the referral could use FHIR Subscriptions or polling (see [Checking Task Status] for details).
 Similarly, the relationships between the profiles referenced are not described (see [Data Modeling Framework] ).
-Management of task status is not described (see Checking Task Status).
+Management of task status is not described (see [Checking Task Status]).

 ##### Patient Stories and Workflow

 * [Patient Stories]

 ##### Overview
-Numbering scheme is described.
+** Numbering scheme is described.
+I think the numbering scheme is confusing.
+Each use case should have its own table describing the steps.
+If they are the same as previous steps it can be noted.
+Economizing on the steps and having to search for their description makes this hard to read.**

 ##### Actors

 | Actor    |  Icon |  Description |